Should Every Child Win in Judo?

 This is not a paradox.
-It is simple logic. someone said "If you loose don't loose the lesson".
+It is simple logic. someone said, "If you lose don't lose the lesson".

 Judo by definition is about getting up after you have fallen.
 That is the lesson we learn from break falls.

 Don't get me wrong I like to win.
-But even if my students loose I praise them because they come away with something.
+But even if my students lose I praise them because they come away with something.
 Maybe not a meddle but something.
-If you always come away with something you can never loose.
+If you always come away with something you can never lose.

-Do we really want to take that away from our kids.
-As long as we care for them when they loose we have to let them loose because without loosing no one ever wins.
+Do we really want to take that away from our kids?
+As long as we care for them when they lose we have to let them loose because without loosing no one ever wins.